orchest/orchest/docs/source/fundamentals/environment_variables.rst

 Environment variables inside Notebooks
 --------------------------------------
 Environment variables will also be available in kernels that are launched in JupyterLab.
-To refresh the environment variables for kernels a restart of the :ref:`interactive session <interactive session>` is required.
+To refresh the environment variables for kernels a restart of the :term:`interactive session <interactive session>` is required.
 As per usual the environment variables defined at the pipeline level override the project's environment variables.